tedrand/claimkraken-netlify-cms/src/pages/blog/2021-08-09-tracking-cafc-opinions-with-courtlistener-and-python-part-1.md

 While Python is a robust interpreter with many built-in functions, you will need additional libraries for, e.g., loading the variable from your “.env” file.
 Place the following code into the first cell of your Jupyter Notebook, and then hit Shift+Enter to execute it.

 ```
-# Load the .env file to set the API Key
+# load the function load_dotenv which opens the .env file and sets
+# the contents as global variables
 from dotenv import load_dotenv

 # provides the ability to check for system variables set by the .env file